UBC-DSCI/introduction-to-datascience-python/source/classification2.md

 ## Overview
 This chapter continues the introduction to predictive modeling through classification.
-While the previous chapter covered training and data preprocessing, this chapter focuses on how to evaluate the accuracy of a classifier, as well as how to improve the classifier (where possible) to maximize its accuracy.
+While the previous chapter covered training and data preprocessing, this chapter focuses on how to evaluate the performance of a classifier, as well as how to improve the classifier (where possible) to maximize its accuracy.